Jangsoodlor/final_project/README.md

 **Completion: 99%** (No docstring lol)
 I've spent three hours finding and fixing bugs.
 The only bugs I can think of is IndentationError.
 Since I run pylint after all the debuggings.
 But that should be almost impossible because I rigorously checked for indentation mistakes before pushing the final commit.
 The other thing is the way os library handles folder and may not detect a database.

-UPDATE: I acutally found bugs lol
+UPDATE: I actually found bugs lol
 - Cannot exit from F1 and S1 functions unless accept or reject requests
+- inputting :q! and get KeyboardInterrupted is an intended behavior.
+Because it's a way to skip the exit() function in [project_manage.py](project_manage.py)
+- Advisor can submit project for evaluation multiple times.
 - Project Title can be empty string. **Which is a FEATURE unique to my program, not a bug.**

 # Copyright Notice